End-of-Course

 Testing Information

-For the 2019-2020 academic year, the rules around who takes the personal finance assessment, testing out of the Personal Finance course and the pass rate of the assessment have not changed.
+The rules around who takes the personal finance assessment, testing out of the Personal Finance course and the pass rate of the assessment differ from other EOC Assessments.

 Frequently Asked Questions